felldo/BetterTickets-WikiJS/Dashboard/TicketSystem.md

 A ticket system is the *connector* between your ticket creation method and the ticket settings.
 This allows you to have very customizable tickets by having for instance:

-> Pointing every ticket panel to a different category with a different ticket greeting message.
+> • Pointing every ticket panel to a different category with a different ticket greeting message.
-> The same for channels when using the command by restricting the ticket system to a channel.
+> • The same for channels when using the command by restricting the ticket system to a channel.
-{.is-warning}
+{.is-info}

 ### Category
 The category where tickets will be created in.